-- 1 teaspoon of cumin seeds
+- 1 tsp of cumin seeds

-- 1 teaspoon salt
+- 1 tsp salt

-- 1 teaspoon of turmeric powder
+- 1 tsp of turmeric powder

-- 1 teaspoon garam masala (optional)
+- 1 tsp garam masala (optional)

-- 2-3 cloves of garlic (optional)
+- 2-3 cloves of garlic, pressed or grated

 - One cup of tomato passata (if you can’t get this, just blitz a can of chopped tomatoes)

-- 2 teaspoons lemon
+- 2 tsp lemon

-- A small bunch of fresh coriander.
+- A small bunch of fresh coriander – washed.

 1.Dice the potatoes and aubergine into approx 2cm cubes.
-Then, to avoid them going brown, soak them in cold water to avoid discoloration.
+Then, to avoid them going brown, soak them in cold water (optional).

 6. Add a cup of water to this mixture and cover.

 7. Let this cook for 5 minutes on a medium heat, stir and cook for 5 more minutes.
-(You can transfer this to a microwave and cook until the vegetables soften)
+(You can transfer this to a microwave and cook until the vegetables soften.)

 8. Continue cooking and checking until the potatoes have softened.
 This should take a further 5 or 10 minutes.
 The aubergines don’t take long to cook and they do tend to mash up a bit so be careful when stirring your curry.